 FIGHTING THE DIEBACK

-Phytophthora agathidicida, a pathogen discovered in 2006, has killed thousands of kauri in the Waitākere Ranges.
+Phytophthora agathidicida, a pathogen first recorded (but misdiagnosed) on Great Barrier Island in the 1970s, has killed thousands of kauri in the Waitākere Ranges.

 Microscopic spores spread through soil movement (mainly on the boots of visitors) and starve trees of nutrients.
 In some cases, injecting phosphite slows this down, but there is no known cure.